bright/new-www/_posts/2018-02-08-ios-google-configuration-per-environment.md

 `SRCROOT` is also predefined and it points to the project location.

-Note that `src/GoogleService-Info.plist` must be added to target **Copy Bundle Resources** build phase, while resources Google configuration files not necessarily.
+Note that `src/GoogleService-Info.plist` must be added to target **Copy Bundle Resources** build phase, while Google configuration files to be copied from resources not necessarily.

 #### Caution!